matteodegobbi/vault/Automata Languages Computation/lista.md

 Algorithm for nullable variables
-Algorithm for elimination of epsilon productions Algorithm for elimination of unary productions (and unary pair def) CFG simplication with correct order of eliminations Chomsky normal form
+Algorithm for elimination of epsilon productions Algorithm for elimination of unary productions (and unary pair def) CFG simplification with correct order of eliminations Chomsky normal form
 Conversion of CFG to CNF by simplification followed by decomposing productions
 ## CFL properties 2